kserve/modelmesh/developer-guide.md

 ## Updating the ModelMesh Serving deployment

-In order to test your code changes in an existing ModelMesh deployment, you need to add the container image you built earlier to your `model-serving-config` configmap.
+In order to test your code changes in an existing ModelMesh deployment, you need to add the container image you built earlier to your `model-serving-config` ConfigMap.

 First, check if your ModelMesh Serving deployment already has an existing `model-serving-config` ConfigMap: